-It’s only a matter of time before iOS gets a dark mode.
+It’s only a matter of time before Apple releases a dark mode for iOS.
 But it is surprising such a coveted feature made it to the Mac first.
-These days, Apple tends to focus on adding new features to iOS.
-Over the past few years, many of the Mac’s new features even showed up on iOS first.
+These days, Apple tends to focus on adding new features to iOS before any other Apple product.
+Over the past few years, many of Mac’s new features showed up on the iPhone first.

 - How to setup Dark Mode on your iPhone using existing settings